Jericho1060/DU-Industry-HUD/README.md

 # Discord Server

-You can join me on Discord for help or suggestions or requests by folowwing that link : https://discord.jericho1060.com
+You can join me on Discord for help or suggestions or requests by folowing that link : https://discord.jericho1060.com

 ### Demo Video